Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 literature
 - [ ] The related work section situates the completed project in the broader scope
+- [ ] The related work section furnishes content that supports the other chapters of the thesis

 #### Method Section Requirements